The-OpenROAD-Project/OpenLane/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Requests and Enhancements
-about: Find any shortcomings?
+about: Have any ideas?
+Find any shortcomings?
 Feel free to share them.
 title: ''
 labels: ''
 assignees: ''